 Spruce Tunnel

-Soon enough the terrain and woods change.
-After the switchback, a lovely ascent through a spruce forest begins.
-It’s almost tunnel-like.
+It’s basically a straight run, now, and a lovely ascent through spruce forest begins.
+It’s almost tunnel-like…

 Continue upwards.
 The next ¾ mile is lovely.